Ruggiero Capodivento: Military career

 From 15 September 2018 he has been the 20th Commander of the Multinational Specialized Unit of KFOR.
 He ended his service as KFOR-MSU Commander on 16 October 2019 and he was awarded with the Kosovo Medal of Merit from the Kosovo Police and the Minister of Internal Affairs Ekrem Mustafa and the Presidential Military Medal, the highest Kosovo military decoration, from the President Hashim Thaçi.

 After coming back to homeland, in 2019, he returned to be the Chief of Staff of the Carabinieri Legion "Toscana".
 On 5 October 2020 he left the position of Chief of Staff to be appointed as the Deputy Commander of the same unit.

 From 31 January 2022 to 31 May 2022, he has been the Commander of the MIADIT 16, deployed in Djibouti, a military mission with the aim to train the Somali Armed Forces alongside the local security forces.

-Since the 8th of February, 2023 he is back as Commander of the Multinational Specialized Unit of KFOR.
+On the 8th of February, 2023 he came back again to Kosovo as Commander of the Multinational Specialized Unit of KFOR.

+The 26th of July, 2023 he is promoted to brigadier general.

+During his career, he was the only officer in charge of the KFOR-MSU Regiment in two different years (2019 and 2023) and the only one holding the command with the rank of brigadier general, achieved during his mandate.

+He served as MSU Commander until the 10th of February 2024.
+At the end of his mandate the Mayor of Pristina Përparim Rama awarded him the Key to the City, highest decoration of the municipality.

+He is currently serving as Chief of Staff of the Carabinieri Legion "Toscana".